 Greenfield is a K-8 elementary school in the heart of Center City – Philadelphia.
+In 2018, it was awarded the National Blue Ribbon from the U.S. Department of Education.

 Our neighborhood public school fosters rigorous academics and mindful students in an engaged, diverse, environmentally-conscious community.
 With the surrounding city as our extended classroom, teaching and learning at Greenfield takes full advantage of Philadelphia’s vibrant culture and rich history.